 - Pine needle loss is seasonal.
 According to Christine Engelbrecht, Plant Pathologist at Iowa State University, every fall she gets flooded with calls from distraught tree-lovers.
 “My pine tree has looked great all summer, and now it’s dying!
 What’s wrong?”
 Many of the inner needles have turned yellow or brown and are falling off, often alarmingly.
 She notes that while most conifers do stay green all year, evergreens don’t keep all their needles all the time.
 When deciduous trees lose their leaves, most evergreens also drop needles – but not all of them.
 Each year in the fall, it loses the oldest needles (those closest to the trunk).
 This normal phenomenon is called seasonal needle loss or fall needle drop.
+Different conifer trees also have their own needle dropping cycles.
+Eastern White Pines can drop needles ever 1.5-2 years, for example where as their Western White Pine counterparts drop needles every 2-3 years for example).

 - Pine needles that blanket a roof are not likely to blow away.
 When needles drop at an alarming rate, they can often coat a roof.
 The lower the pitch, the more difficult it is for them to be blown away in a stiff wind.
 This means pine needles are more likely to be pushed down the roof by rain at practically a glacial pace.
 They’ll also have no where else to go but into your gutters.